 Sleep is an especially important aspect of this developmental process, with less sleep being linked with poorer cognitive performance and emotional regulation alongside associated brain structural correlates.2 Despite the importance of adequate sleep, US adolescents tend to get significantly less sleep than recommended.3 Furthermore, sleep duration is generally lower in the adolescent period compared to both childhood and early/emerging adulthood.4

-567,89
+Sleep and sleep difficulty are complex constructs that extend beyond sleep duration.
+As one of the most common sleep disorders in adolescents, insomnia is an especially pertinent manifestation.5 Difficulties initiating and maintaining sleep (DIMS) describe a range of sleep disturbances that may affect an adolescent’s functioning and development.

+Impulsivity is a similarly complicated entity with no consensus definition.
+As outlined by Mackillop et al., impulsivity can be conceptualized in three ways.
+First, delay discounting reflects the tendency for one’s preference for a smaller, sooner reward over a larger, later reward.
+Second, impulsive action reflects difficulties inhibiting motor responses.
+Third, impulsive tendencies represents impulsivity as a personality trait.6 The UPPS-P further breaks down the last model into five facets.
+The first pair, positive and negative urgency, can be defined as a tendency to act rashly following positive and negative affects.
+The third facet, lack of premeditation, is acting without considering consequences.
+The fourth, lack of perseverance, is a relative inability to persist through a boring task.
+The last, sensation seeking, is a tendency to engage in stimulating experiences.
+7,8 These frameworks do not exist independently, nor are they mutually exclusive.
+Subcomponents interact to represent a more comprehensive model of impulsivity.9

-The importance of sleep for impulse control is supported.10 While adolescence generally is a period of increased risk-taking behavior, poor sleep is specifically implicated in behavioral dysregulation, including poor impulse control.11 Cross-sectionally, impulsivity has been linked to insomnia severity.1213
+The importance of sleep for impulse control is supported.10 While adolescence generally is a period of increased risk-taking behavior, poor sleep is specifically implicated in behavioral dysregulation, including poor impulse control.11 Cross-sectionally, impulsivity has been linked to insomnia severity.12 Urgency has been associated with difficulty initiating and maintaining sleep, while lack of perseverance has been related to insomnia-related interference with daytime function.13

 It is possible that a reciprocal relationship exists between impulsive behavior and sleep difficulties, although longitudinal data would provide more robust support and permit investigation of directionality.14 A bidirectional relationship would suggest a negative cycle in which poor impulse control might worsen sleep and poor sleep might increase impulsivity.